 Introduction

-The Swallowtail is a widespread and common species throughout much of the northern hemisphere.
+Papilio machaon is widespread and common throughout much of the northern hemisphere.
 It occurs over the whole of continental Europe, eastward across temperate Asia to Japan; in Africa north of the Sahara; and throughout much of North America.
+In Britain it is locally common on the Norfolk Broads, an area of fenland and lakes in eastern England.

 Habitats